BahneGork/notenote.link/_notes/04 Factions/The Ruby Throne.md

----title: The Ruby Throne---
+---title: The Ruby Thronetags: notesseason: summertoc: truecomments: true--- Merchant Guild
-Merchant Guild
 Controls almost all trade in and out of [[Arendur]] they have not assimilated crafts guilds yet.